commoncrawl/cc-webgraph/graph-exploration-README.md

 ## Quick Start

-1. change into the "cc-webgraph" project directory, [build the cc-webgraph jar](README.md#compiling-and-packaging-java-tools) and remember the project directory using an environment variable
+1. change into the "cc-webgraph" project directory, [build the cc-webgraph JAR](README.md#compiling-and-packaging-java-tools) and remember the project directory and the JAR using environment variables:

    ```
    $> cd .../cc-webgraph